 Design Phase (Started January 2013)

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 The permitting phase of a project may overlap other phases.
-Bid Phase (TBD)
+Bid Phase (Started August 2014)

 During the bid phase, the final plans will be circulated to qualified contractors for a competitive bidding process.
 By state law, the lowest responsible bidder is awarded the construction contract.
 The bid phase of a project typically lasts 5 to 6 months.